 Meadow Sweet Grove © V. Buchanan 2019

-Here it is, subtly carrying on the tradition of the likely much more sensual predecessor of "Maying", in this lovely refined version, with a sweet lady searching for her fellow and a courting couple ... who have already found each other.
+This lovely refined image above is subtly carrying on the tradition of the likely much more sensual predecessor of "Maying"; with a sweet lady in front continuing the search for her fellow; while a courting couple trails behind ...

 What a beautiful painting of Queen Victoria.
 So unlike the photos of her of which most of us are acquainted!
 But an artist has the option to highlight, or even exaggerate, the beauty he or she sees in a subject ... and downplay any perceived flaws, making, in some ways, a much more "true" representation of a person.
 A photograph only captures a fraction of a second of a person's life ... but a painting, created over several days, weeks or months, can capture the divinity inherent in all nature.